-There is no such thing as getting things perfect the first try, that is why validation tools are available to help you take a glimpse of the little details that aren’t doing what they’re supposed to be doing.
-Where your eyes can’t see, these tools will surely lock their target on.
+There is no such thing as getting things perfect on the first try, that is why validation tools are available to help you take a glimpse of the little details that aren’t doing what they’re supposed to be doing.

 3. Text Editor

-Notepad++ has a wide range of languages it supports, several dozens of them.
+Notepad++ has a wide range of languages it supports, several dozens of them, in fact.
 A real all-in-one editor.

 4. Image Editor

 Leave aesthetics to the designer and focus on functionality?
-We are now at the age where developers and designers alike should know at least the basics of both trade to survive.
+We are now at the age where developers and designers alike should know at least the basics of both trades to survive.